 In Ohio, the law does not require motorcycle riders to wear a helmet, and many motorcycle drivers choose not to.
 If you were injured in a motorcycle accident and you were not wearing a helmet, we can help you pursue financial compensation for your losses.

-We have a team of experienced and respected personal injury attorneys who are ready to hold accountable those responsible for your injuries and suffering.
+Proud supporters of Motorcycle Safety Awareness Month, we have a team of experienced and respected personal injury attorneys who are ready to hold accountable those responsible for your injuries and suffering.
 Our motorcycle accident lawyers serve Columbus and communities across central and north central Ohio, and we use our personal injury experience to pursue compensation for your suffering.

 - Check for injuries to other motorists if you’re able to move.
 If you cannot feel legs, arms or lower extremities, remain where you are.
 If this happened in a remote area, and you’re unable to move, yell and scream until you’re heard.